By Ghulam Amin Beg

 One thing is very clear.
 Building sustainable peace and conflict prevention is not only the job of security agencies and the administration.
 People from all segments of society — teachers, religious scholars, politicians, writers, poets, artists, lawyers, business persons, social and political activists, as well as policymakers, members of GBA and youth — need to work for peace.

-If we reflect on the chronology of conflicts since the late 80s, there are few lessons to learn:
+If we reflect on the chronology of conflicts since the late 80s, there are a few lessons to learn:

 2. Customary laws need to be enforced in land rights and land management.
 Every valley and community have centuries-old mechanisms to settle land ownership and access to common pastures and resources.
-Those laws need to be respected by administration and the courts.
+Those laws need to be respected by the administration and the courts.

 4. Elections’ code of conduct needs to be implemented to ban sectarian hate mongers from campaigning and participating in elections.
 It has been experienced in the past that most conflicts aggravate and trigger pre, during and post-elections and are linked to certain event markers.

-5. There must be an end to tampering with election results, use of wealth, money, as well as the policy of divide and rule.
-Power politics, the formation of new government, the tug-of-war between administration and ministers for exercising authority and enjoying privileges unnecessarily trigger fault lines for self-interest and self-aggrandizement must be discouraged and stopped.
+5. There must be an end to tampering with election results, use of wealth, and money, as well as the policy of divide and rule.
+Power politics, the formation of a new government, and the tug-of-war between administration and ministers for exercising authority and enjoying privileges unnecessarily trigger fault lines for self-interest and self-aggrandizement must be discouraged and stopped.